Simphony Documentation#

 We recommend installing two libraries, matplotlib and SiPANN, alongside Simphony.
 Matplotlib provides a way to visualize the results from your simulations, and SiPANN provides additional models for use in your circuits.
 View the links for installation instructions and find out more.

-To get started using Simphony, check out Introduction to Simphony.
+To get started using Simphony, check out the Introduction.
 Tutorials and API references are accessible through the sidebar navigation.

-Simphony is primarily developed and maintained by members of the CamachoLab at Brigham Young University.
-Feedback is welcome: if you find errors or have suggestions for the Simphony project, let us know by raising an issue on Github.
+Simphony is primarily developed and maintained by members of CamachoLab at Brigham Young University.
+Feedback is welcome: if you find errors or have suggestions for the Simphony project, let us know by raising an issue on GitHub.
 If you want to contribute, even better!
-See Contributing to Simphony to learn how.
+See Contributing to learn how.

 Citing this work